• Published July 7, 2024

 People working to understand social identity and why it's important

 Today’s global workforce is more diverse than ever before.
-Leaders who want to tap the potential of all their talent and harness the power of their employees’ diverse experiences to succeed in the new talent economy must understand how to lead multicultural teams and build a climate of respect at the organization.
+Leaders who want to tap the potential of everyone on their teams and harness the power of their diverse experiences must understand how to lead multicultural teams and build a climate of respect at the organization.

 To do this, they must understand and consider their team’s different perspectives and lived experiences.
-This starts with understanding social identity.
+This starts with understanding social identity — both others’ and their own.

 Social Identity Explained